jschaf/mccc/somalia/recommendations.md

 instability in Somalia is the excluded youth population.
 The United States should sponsor infrastructure projects to bolster health and education development in order to integrate the youth populace into society.
-Additionally, the United States should parter with the African Union Mission in Somalia (AMISOM) to maintain security.
+Additionally, the United States should partner with the African Union Mission in Somalia (AMISOM) to maintain security.
 These actions support United States foreign policy goals by denying safe haven to terrorist groups.
 To gain a Somali perspective, I contacted